 The BEST (BUNAC Educational Scholarship Trust) Scholarships offer financial assistance to eligible applicants who are looking to undertake postgraduate study in the USA or Canada.
 They are funded by the BEST Scholarship Trust which is an independent trust administered by BUNAC on behalf of the BEST trustees.

-A number of scholarships are awarded each year from a fund of £50,000 allocated for the BEST Scholarships.
-Included in this, are the sums of £4,000 available as the Christopher J. Harbour Memorial Scholarship to a candidate looking to do sports-related studies and £2,000 as the John S. Ball Award to a candidate looking to pursue a teaching or geography-related career.
-The individual amounts awarded vary but a typical award is in the region of approximately £5,000 - £10,000.
+A number of scholarships are awarded each year from a fund of £60,000 allocated for the BEST Scholarships.
+Included in this, are the sums of £4,000 available as the Christopher J Harbour Memorial Scholarship to a candidate looking to do sports-related studies and £2,000 as the John S Ball Award to a candidate looking to pursue a teaching or geography-related career.
+The individual amounts awarded vary but a typical award is in the region of approximately £5,000 - £15,000.

 The BEST Scholarships are top-up funds, not the prime source of funding and candidates should be actively looking to secure funding from other sources while in the process of applying to BEST.
 Candidates cannot already be engaged in their course of study in North America at the time of application although they should be looking to apply to courses in their chosen field.

-The Ministry of Education and Culture, Republic of Indonesia offers a scholarship of Darmasiswa Programme to foreign students (including students from UK and Ireland) of any major to study in Indonesia for 6 months or 1 year.
+The Ministry of Education and Culture, Republic of Indonesia offers a scholarship of Darmasiswa Programme to foreign students (including students from UK and Ireland) of any major to study in Indonesia for six months or one year.

 The main purpose of the Darmasiswa program is to promote and increase the interest in the language and the culture of Indonesia among the youth of others countries.
 It has also been designed to provide stronger cultural link and understanding among participated countries.